realMoyosore/An-Otter-Essay/README.md

 ## Project Overview

-"An Otter Essay" is a web development project designed to help you practice and improve your HTML, CSS, and JavaScript skills.
-The project involves creating a simple, informative webpage about otters, focusing on clean design and semantic markup.
+"An Otter Essay" is a web development project designed to help you practice and improve your HTML and CSS.
+The project involves creating a simple webpage, focusing on clean design and semantic markup.

 ## Features